New Carissa

-The stern section remained aground for over nine years.
-It was dismantled and removed from the beach in 2008.

 Vessel

+New Carissa was a Philippine-flagged dry bulk freighter optimized for carriage of woodchips (used for paper pulp production).
+The vessel was built by Imabari Shipbuilding of Japan using an all-steel construction and was laid down on 30 August 1989.
+She was 195 m long and 32 m wide, with a draft of 10.8 m when fully loaded.
+She had a gross tonnage of 36,571 and a net tonnage of 16,524 and was powered by an 8200 bhp direct-drive diesel engine.

-New Carissa was a Panamanian-flagged dry bulk freighter optimized for carriage of woodchips.
-She was owned by the Japanese shipping concern Nippon Yusen Kaisha via a subsidiary, Green Atlas Shipping.
-The ship's operator and manager, Taiheiyo Kaiun Co.
+New Carissa was owned by the Japanese shipping concern Nippon Yusen Kaisha through a Panamanian subsidiary, Green Atlas Shipping.
+Her operator and manager, Taiheiyo Kaiun Co.
 Ltd. and TMM Co.
 Ltd. respectively, were also based in Japan.
-The vessel was built by Imabari Shipbuilding Co. in Japan using an all-steel construction, and was laid down on 30 August 1989.
-The freighter was 195 m long and 32 m wide, with a draft of 10.8 m when fully loaded.
-She had a gross tonnage of 36,571 and a net tonnage of 16,524, and was powered by an 8200 bhp direct-drive diesel engine.
-She had a maximum crew complement of 26 sailors, and was in service hauling woodchips (used for paper pulp production).
-The ship's home port was Manila, Philippines, and her crew at the time of her grounding consisted entirely of Philippine nationals, commanded by Benjamin Morgado.
-New Carissa's protection and indemnity insurance was provided by The Britannia Steam Ship Insurance Association Ltd. The ship's Certificate of Financial Responsibility, which is required by the Oil Pollution Act of 1990 and included US$23 million of environmental liability insurance, was provided by Shipowners Insurance and Guaranty Company Ltd. (SIGCo) of Hamilton, Bermuda.
+Her home port was Manila, Philippines, and her crew at the time of her grounding consisted entirely of Philippine nationals, commanded by Benjamin Morgado.
+New Carissa's protection and indemnity insurance was provided by the Britannia Steam Ship Insurance Association Ltd. The ship's Certificate of Financial Responsibility, which is required by the Oil Pollution Act of 1990 and included US$23 million of environmental liability insurance, was provided by Shipowners Insurance and Guaranty Company Ltd. (SIGCo) of Hamilton, Bermuda.

 Grounding

-In February 1999, New Carissa was bound for the Port of Coos Bay to pick up a load of wood chips.
-The local bar pilot advised the vessel not to enter the harbor the night of 3 February night because of high seas and strong winds.
-The captain ordered the ship to drop anchor 1.7 nmi off the coast in order to ride out the storm.
+In February 1999, New Carissa was bound for the Port of Coos Bay to pick up a load of woodchips.
+The local bar pilot advised the vessel not to enter the harbor on the evening of 3 February because of high seas and strong winds.
+Captain Morgado ordered the ship to drop anchor 1.7 nmi off the coast in order to ride out the storm.
 The crew used a single anchor to secure the ship.
-According to a United States Coast Guard review of the incident, the chain used was too short.
-The short chain and the weather conditions, including winds of 20–25 kn, caused the ship to drag her anchor.
-Poor navigational techniques and inadequate watchkeeping led to the crew's failure to notice that the ship was moving.
+According to a United States Coast Guard review of the incident, the chain used was too short, which, combined with winds of 20–25 kn, caused New Carissa to drag her anchor.

+Poor navigational techniques and inadequate watchkeeping led to the crew's failure to notice that their ship was moving.
 Once movement was detected, the crew attempted to raise anchor and maneuver away from the shore, but the weather and sea conditions made this difficult.
-By the time the anchor was raised, the ship had been pushed too close to the shore to recover.

-The ship ran aground on the beach 2.7 statute miles (4.5 km) north of the entrance to Coos Bay, and attempts to refloat her failed.
-Two of the five fuel tanks on the ship began to leak fuel onto the beach, eventually spilling approximately 70000 USgal of viscous "bunker C" fuel oil and diesel onto the beach and into the water.
+By the time the anchor was raised, New Carissa had been pushed too close to the shore to recover.
+The ship ran aground on the beach 2.7 statute miles (4.5 km) north of the entrance to Coos Bay.
+Attempts to refloat her failed.
+Two of the ship's five fuel tanks began to leak fuel onto the beach, eventually spilling approximately 70000 USgal of viscous "bunker C" fuel oil and diesel onto the beach and into the water.

 Neither the captain nor any of the 22-man crew was injured in the incident.